s4ke/Master-Thesis/src/md/041-futures.md

 This is only a problem in distributed memory (in the scope of this thesis) and we should allow nodes to communicate directly with each other.
 Eden already provides
 \enquote{remote data} that enable this [@AlGo03a; @Dieterle2010].
-But as we want code using our DSL to be implementation agnostic, we have to wrap this concept.
+But as we want code using our DSL to be agnostic in terms of which backend is used, we have to wrap this concept.
 We do this with the `Future` type class:

 ~~~~ {.haskell}
 class Future fut a conf | a conf -> fut where